-- A copy of the test report(s), and a copy of the verification report(s) from a verifier approved by TCO Development. - The maximum and minimum luminance must be reported in TCO Certified Portal
+- A copy of the test report(s), and a copy of the verification report(s) from a verifier approved by TCO Development. - The maximum luminance must be reported to TCO Certified Portal

-- All necessary preparations described in chapter 9 must be done. - The TCO Certified default test image with an 18 step grayscale as shown in figure Luminance level 1 must be used for luminance level measurement.
+- All necessary preparations described in chapter 9 must be done. - The product must be unplugged from mains before testing. - The TCO Certified default test image with an 18-step grayscale as shown in Figure Luminance level 1 must be used for luminance level measurement.

 Figure Luminance level 1.
-TCO Certified default test image with the 18-step grayscale inserted.
+The TCO Certified default test image with the 18-step grayscale inserted.

-- The measurement position P_c must be at the center of the measurement area without line borders, have an RGB setting of 255, 255, 255, and be positioned at the center of the screen.
-The background must be RGB 102,102,102. - Reset the display to its default setting.
-Check that the luminance is $\geq 150 \text{ cd/m}^2$.
+- The measurement position P_c must be at the center of the measurement area without line borders, having an RGB setting of 255, 255, 255, and positioned at the center of the screen.
+The background must be RGB 102,102,102.

-The following evaluations must be carried out orthogonally to the screen surface.
+The following evaluation must be carried out orthogonally to the screen surface:

-- To achieve the maximum luminance, proceed as follows: Use the TCO Certified default test image with an 18 step grayscale pattern presented on the screen.
-From the default setting, adjust the controls on the display to achieve as high luminance as possible with an acceptable image quality.
-The image quality is considered acceptable if at least 15 of the 18 grayscale steps are visible.
-Check that the display has a luminance of $\geq 200 \text{ cd/m}^2$. - Reset the display to its default setting.
-From the default setting, adjust the controls on the display to achieve as low luminance as possible with an acceptable image quality.
-The image quality is considered acceptable if at least 15 of the 18 grayscale steps are visible.
-Check that the display has a luminance of $\leq 100 \text{ cd/m}^2$. - If it difficult to visually determine if 15 of the 18 grayscale steps are visible, then the display must conform with the grayscale gamma curve criteria in the max and min luminance setting. - After this test is completed the display must be put back in its default mode by pressing a reset button or similar.
-After each reset, the display has to stabilize before other test measurements are made.
+- To achieve the maximum luminance proceed as follows: Use the TCO Certified default test image with an 18-step grey scale pattern presented on the screen.
+From the default setting, adjust the controls for the display to achieve as high luminance as possible with an acceptable image quality.
+The image quality is considered acceptable when at least 15 of the 18 grayscale steps are visible.
+At this maximum luminance, test that the display has a luminance $\geq 150 \text{ cd/m}^2$. - When this test is completed the display must be adjusted back to the test luminance setting as described under chapter 9 for all remaining Visual Ergonomic tests.
+Allow the display to stabilize before other test measurements are made.